-Professor León Arredondo's research interests include cultural anthropology and culture and history of Latin America, particularly Colombia and Costa Rica, and the role of working-class culture and politics in the formation of national states; oral history and the creation of historical narratives; globalization; illicit drugs.
+Professor León Arredondo's research interests include cultural anthropology and culture and history of Latin America, particularly Colombia and Costa Rica, and the role of working-class culture and

 Professor Miguel Ceballos' research examines the demographic processes that affect the social and physical well being of immigrants in the U.S. focusing on Latino health, immigration, and acculturation.
 His research interests also include minority health disparities, attitudes towards immigrants and immigration, US-Mexico migration, and race and ethnicity.